alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 3. Combination of Structural and YOLO Features: Combining contour-based detection (structural features) with YOLO ensures a balance between simple geometric feature extraction and deep learning-driven insights.

 However, there are few limitations that require attention:
-1. Model Dependence: The trustworthiness of YOLO detections depends heavily on the quality and diversity of the training dataset.
-If the model isn't well-trained on panoramic X-rays, false positives or missed detections are more likely.
+1. Model Dependence: Detection accuracy is tied to the quality and diversity of the training dataset.
+Inadequate training may lead to false positives or missed detections.
-2. Simplistic Structural Analysis: Contour-based detection relies on edge clarity, which can be affected by noise or poor image quality, leading to either under-detection or over-detection of features.
+2. Simplistic Structural Analysis: Contour-based detection relies on clear edges, which may fail in noisy or low-quality images.
-3. No Context Awareness: The classification doesn’t account for clinical context (e.g., is a missing tooth part of a known treatment or an anomaly?).
+3. Context Awareness: Sensitivity classification does not yet account for clinical context (e.g., known treatments vs anomalies).
-4. Threshold Sensitivity: The sensitivity thresholds for "High," "Moderate," and "Low" are heuristic and might need adjustment for different datasets or clinical needs.
+4. Threshold Sensitivity: Current thresholds for classification (e.g., label counts, YOLO detections) are heuristic and may require refinement for specific datasets.

 ----------------------------------------------------------------------------------------------------------------------------------------
 *Why this detection is important?*